voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 This page collects comments which make unnecessary or tenuous analogies to computers, programming, dollar-sign $variables, sed's/replace/syntax/g, mathematics, AI/machine learning, and cryptography in discussions that aren't about those things.

+> We refinanced during the pandemic with $MEGABANK, and they almost exclusively used third parties and email for the entire transaction.

+> I also called the office number I found at $MEGABANK's website to make sure they'd heard of me.

+> Beyond that, I had no reason to think $TOTALLY_LEGIT_ESCROW.com was not a phishing front.

+-

+> At $WORK, we run a lot of 1000s of php servers with 10-20 processes each using nginx.

+-

+> A 5-story building in China 'walks' to new location (cnn.com)

+> > City refactoring

+-

+> People intruding the private email?
+No problem.
+Politely refuse, and offer private consultancy at $very_high_price, with alternative, to open a bug in the bug tracker, making explicit that there is no commitment.

+-

+> Watch and listen to pilots as they complete checklists.
+They point and callout each item, switch setting, etc.

+> > Came here for this.

+> > A: "Passing control"

+> > B: "Taking control"

+> > A: "You have control"

+> > B: "I have control"

+> > This is how I remember it (6174, UH-1Y).

+> > >The TCP handshake IRL

+-

 > Some reporter finds out that $government is doing $bad_thing.
 They pack up the evidence, rush out the door to talk to their editor.
 A slick, self-driving car pulls up as they exit the building, they enter and pull away.

 -